Charge-dependent spectral softenings of primary cosmic-rays below the knee

 It can be clearly found that similar spectral structures, i.e. a hardening at $\sim500-1000$ GV rigidity followed by a softening at $\sim15$ TV, are observed among all the five species of CRs.
-The spectral fitting with a smoothly broken power-law (SBPL) model (see the Supplemental Material) provides significance of the hardening of $29\sigma$, $23\sigma$, $11\sigma$, $10\sigma$, and $2.7\sigma$ with hardening rigidity at $590\pm40$, $595\pm40$, $892\pm210$, $799\pm76$, and $1104\pm435$ GV for proton, helium, carbon, oxygen, and iron, respectively.
-The smoothness parameter of the break can also be obtained (except for iron), as given in Table S6 in the Supplemental Material.
+The spectral fitting with a smoothly broken power-law (SBPL) model (see the Methods) provides significance of the hardening of $29\sigma$, $23\sigma$, $11\sigma$, $10\sigma$, and $2.7\sigma$ with hardening rigidity at $590\pm40$, $595\pm40$, $892\pm210$, $799\pm76$, and $1104\pm435$ GV for proton, helium, carbon, oxygen, and iron, respectively.
+The smoothness parameter of the break can also be obtained (except for iron), as given in Table \ref{Table:fit_para_hard}.
 The results show that in general a smooth hardening is favored by the data.
-Although the spectra of all these CR species show similar hardening features, their detailed spectral shapes and break rigidities (energies) differ from each other, indicating that they may not be simply due to a unified physical mechanism such as the propagation effect \cite{Blasi:2012yr}.
-Measurements of the secondary-to-primary ratios of CRs such as B/C and B/O also show hardenings around 200 GV \cite{AMS:2021nhj,DAMPE:2022jgy}, which is different from the break rigidities found here for primary CRs.
-This suggests that the hardenings of primary and secondary CRs may not have the same origin.
+Although the spectra of all these CR species show similar hardening features, their detailed spectral shapes and break rigidities (energies) differ from each other.
+Fitting to the AMS-02\cite{AMS:2021nhj} and CALET measurements give also diverse results of the hardening rigidities\cite{Niu:2022vpn,CALET:2022vro,CALET:2023nif,Adriani:2020wyg}.
+Measurements of the secondary-to-primary ratios of CRs such as B/C and B/O show hardenings around 200 GV\cite{AMS:2018tbl,AMS:2021nhj,DAMPE:2022jgy}, which is different from the break rigidities found here for primary CRs.
+This may suggest that the hardenings of primary and secondary CRs are not solely due to the same origin such as a unified propagation effect\cite{Blasi:2012yr}.